kingsdigitallab/alice-thornton/frontend/posts/blog/2025-01-25-'His Admirable Book'.md

 [^6] Thornton, *Book 1*, 93.

-[^7]: Robert Wilcher, ‘*Eikon Basilike*: The Printing, Composition, Strategy, and Impact of ‘The King’s Book", in *The Oxford Handbook of Literature and the English Revolution*, edited by Laura Lunger Knoppers, 289–308.
+[^7]: Robert Wilcher, ‘*Eikon Basilike*: The Printing, Composition, Strategy, and Impact of "The King’s Book"’, in *The Oxford Handbook of Literature and the English Revolution*, edited by Laura Lunger Knoppers, 289–308.
 (Oxford: Oxford University Press, 2012).